SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ravi Shankar

-Yes, we are still evaluating deals in the key city and resort hotels.
+Yes, we are still evaluating these in the key city and resort hotels

 Achal Kumar

 Okay, fair enough, thanks.
 My second question was on the demand again.
-So Basically on slide 37 you mentioned that there is a huge gap between the demand and supply, which definitely points to the very healthy equation.
-But I. How, I mean, how confident are you that despite the fact that demand supply equation sits in your favor, you could still continue to increase your ARR?
-I mean, you know, looking at your arrs, your Resort and City ARR, 38,000 and so all that, don’t you think it’s a very high ARR?
+So, basically, on Slide 37, you mentioned that there is a huge gap between the demand and supply, which definitely points to the very healthy equation.
+But how confident are you that despite the fact that the demand supply equation sits in your favor, you could still continue to increase your ARR?
+Looking at your ARR, your resort and city ARR over INR38,000 and all that, don’t you think it’s a very high ARR?
+Are you really confident that you continue to increase your ARR despite that demand supply balance?

 Anuraag Bhatnagar